Skip to content ↓

 1. Roles and Responsibilities

-• Promoting the importance of school attendance across the academy
+• Promoting the importance of student attendance across the Trust

 • Making sure school leaders fulfil expectations and statutory duties

-The Principal and ALT will offer a clear vision for attendance, underpinned by high expectations and core values, which are communicated to and understood by staff, pupils and families.
-ALT will make sure staff, pupils and families understand that absence from school is a potential safeguarding risk and understand their role in keeping children safe in education.
-ALT will actively promote great attendance at all levels of the organisation to build up a culture of great attendance.
+The Headteacher and SLT will offer a clear vision for attendance, underpinned by high expectations, the Co-op Ways of Being and our core values, which are communicated to and understood by staff, pupils and families.
+SLT will make sure staff, pupils and families understand that absence from school is a potential safeguarding risk and understand their role in keeping children safe in education.
+SLT will actively promote great attendance at all levels of the organisation to build up a culture of great attendance.

-To do this, ALT will be responsible for:
+To do this, the Headteacher and all of the senior leadership team will be responsible for:

 • Implementation of this policy at the school